eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 - Set the first argument for `Input Text` as `//label[contains(text(), "${field}")]/${INPUT_FIELD}`.
 - Set the second argument to `${value}`.

-We're now able to fill our fields!
+We're now able to fill in our fields!
 Except that the _form is inside an iframe_.
 This means that we need to select the frame before we can input anything.
 In the last exercise we defined `Run Inside Iframe`, which we can use to fill our form inside our `Fill Form Field`.